 Read this table to boost your confidence about passing the test and move one step closer to enjoying the driver’s seat.

-The Road Test Score Sheet and What To Do Not to Get Your Points Docked
+The NYS Road Test Scoring Sheet and What To Do Not to Get Your Points Docked

 |Section||Test Item||Points Deducted||What You Should Do to Pass Road Test|